haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 **Note:** The web interface allows you to visualize the selected active residues.

 * **Step 7:** Specify the residues for the second molecule.
-For this unfold the "Molecule 2 - parameters" if it isn't already unfolded.
+For this, unfold the "Molecule 2 - parameters" if not already unfolded.

 Since we have a rather loose definition of the interface, we will input the corresponding residues in this case as passive, which means they will not be penalized if not making contacts.